About Sclerotherapy at Versailles Medical Spa

 What happens after Sclerotherapy treatment?

-There is some mild pain which can easily be overcome with Tylenol.
+There is some mild pain which can easily be overcome with Tylenol or pain reduction medication.
 The injected site will appear bruised and swollen for a few days.
 Continual wearing of the ace bandaged will relieved the swelling and pain.
 The bruising usually disappears in 2-3 weeks.
 One will have no problem with walking.
-After the first 2 days, most patients can resume their normal activities.
+After the first 2 days, most patients can resume their normal activities.*

 What are side effects of Sclerotherapy?